prajwl-dh/pokemon-explorer/README.md

 This project contains a frontend and a backend component for a Pokemon explorer application, Dockerized for easy deployment.

-## Features
+# Features
-Pagination, Lazy Loading, Responsive Design, GraphQL Integration, Tailwind CSS, Searching by name, and much more
+Key features include pagination, lazy loading, responsive design, GraphQL integration, Tailwind CSS, name-based searching, and more.

 ## Prerequisites